infojam-james/Test-Cases/Fatalities/fatalities-1.md

 #Fatalities - Submitting a non work-related fatality

 ##Description
-The Health & Safety team should receive a notification when a non work-related incident has resulted in a fatality.
+The Health & Safety team should receive a notification when a non work-related incident resulting in a fatality is recorded.

 ##Preconditions
 + The tester must already be registered with an email address and password.